 Running Deck Surface

 Can you imagine using a treadmill that doesn’t let you run because of its short length?
-It would be a disaster right?
+It would be a disaster, right?

 If you are a tall person don’t even dare to buy a treadmill less than 20″ × 60 ” size.
 A narrow & shorter running deck will increase the risk of injury to your knees.
-Because you have to change the walking pattern which put pressure on your knees.
+Because you have to change the walking pattern which puts pressure on your knees.
 So have a strict check on it.

 The incline feature of a treadmill will help you to burn some extra calories and eventually fat.
 This brings variation from the boring flat surface walking.

-People who got bad knees really don’t need a high speed like 10-12 mph.
+People who have bad knees really don’t need a high speed like 10-12 mph.
 A minimum of 4-5 mph would do the job.
 But you want to buy the higher speed one so that after upgrading knee conditions from the strengthening exercise you can run at a higher speed.

 Though it seems like an obsolete feature once you are about to lose control, hold it to save your knees from getting any extra pressure.